Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/irys-entry.md

 And as each day passed, the pink one's entanglement with others grew more and more complicated.

-New threads formed: romantic, platonic, confusing—sometimes all three.
+New threads formed: romantic, platonic, confusing, sometimes all three.
 She shared mouth-to-mouth meals with a pink cat, declared best friendship with Immerkind (or so the green one claimed), and became part of a peculiar cult known as the "Inbread."

 Her familial side blossomed—with Koseki Bijou as her [brother](https://www.youtube.com/live/EKjcWfEGsB0?si=s8GiS__Q7mOaFuB_&t=436), endlessly devoted to her throughout the journey.
 Ina, her eternal consort, also remained steadfast as her romantic partner.
 And Tam Gandr, a new and passionate love interest, stood by her side, someone to constantly banter back and forth with.